Using the H5P Drag & Drop Tool

 For getting started on placing H5P into a space, please see Inserting H5P in VU Collaborate.

 Below are the steps to use the H5P drag and drop tool:

 1. In Learning Space, choose the module where you want the H5P to be in, click on New then New Document.

-2. Click the Insert Stuff button.
+2. Click the Insert Stuff icon.